USING IRONXL

 WorkBook workbook = WorkBook.Load("Demo.xlsx");

-// Select the worksheet
+// Select the first worksheet

-WorkSheet sheet = workbook.WorkSheets [0];
+WorkSheet sheet = workbook.WorkSheets[0];

-// Save the workbook
+// Save the modified workbook as a new file

 workbook.SaveAs("Sample.xlsx");